In Egypt, Gazans sought to leave the war. But it’s not far behind.

 Since Israel’s early May assault on Rafah and takeover of the Gaza Strip’s lone border crossing with Egypt, Palestinians can no longer enter or leave the enclave.
 With the 45-day visas having long expired for the vast majority of those in Egypt, this expat community is caught in a legal and emotional limbo.

-“We are quite literally caught in the middle, unable to fully integrate into our new surroundings or return to our former lives,” says Fairouz Sabbah, a financial manager from Gaza City, who has lived in Egypt since December.
+“We are quite literally caught in the middle, unable to fully integrate into our new surroundings or return to our former lives,” says Fairouz Sabbah, a financial manager from Gaza City who has lived in Egypt since December.

 Waiting to hear from home

 Unable to legally work, Gazans say they spend their days sitting in Cairo apartments they can barely afford, grimly following updates on missile strikes and famine.
-They launch GoFundMe campaigns for relatives left behind, canvas foreign embassies for help, and anxiously await to hear from loved ones back home.
+They launch GoFundMe campaigns for relatives left behind, canvass foreign embassies for help, and anxiously await to hear from loved ones back home.

 Etaf Miqdad, a bank teller from Rafah who crossed into Egypt with her husband and children in March, has been in daily contact with her brothers and their families, who have been relocating back and forth in tents within the coastal Mawasi region.